LAST UPDATED: September 11, 2019

 The price is right for this "detailer in a can,'' which can be used without water and removes road grime, grease, and bugs.
 It's intended for motorcycles, ATVs, scooters, automobiles, and marine and power equipment.
 It also helps to protect against ozone and dirt accumulation.

-It works great on painted surfaces, chrome, plastics, and other surfaces on your bike.
+It works great on paint, chrome, plastic, and other surfaces on your bike.
 It makes everything look like new, it smells nice, and it appears to leave behind a protective coating that makes the next cleaning easier.
 For example, when it's used regularly, bugs are much easier to remove.
-It's also small enough to keep in your saddlebags so you can use it whenever it's convenient.
+It's also small enough to keep in your saddlebag, so you can use it whenever it's convenient.

 One downside to this product is that it may leave behind a hazy film.
 Also, it may be harder to remove from some surfaces as opposed to others (metal versus paint, for example).
 You also need to be careful and keep it off your tire tread and brake rotors because it can be difficult to remove.

 Star brite's product beautifully cleans and shines your bike and requires minimal buffing with a cloth.
-A little goes a long way, and it doesn't take very long to detail an entire motorcycle.
-It's easy to use and diligently removes dead bugs that can cling to your bike.
-It easily removes dirt, and it has a pleasant smell.
+A little goes a long way, and it doesn't take very long to clean an entire motorcycle.
+It's easy to use and diligently removes dead bugs that can cling to your bike as well as dirt.
+It also has a pleasant smell.
 It works well on chrome, rubber, plastic, and painted surfaces.

 - Only use motorcycle- or automotive-specific cleaners on your bike.
 Other types may damage your motorbike's plastic, paint, and/or metal components.

 - Some manufacturers recommend cleaners for specific bike makes and models.
 Consider this before purchasing a cleaner because you want to use the most appropriate product that guarantees the best results.